alperozisik/router/SliderDrawer.md

 ## Notes & Changes
 - A `SliderDrawer` instance can be added only to one side.
 In order to use both sides, two separate instances are to be created
 - `SliderDrawer` instances will no longer have `position` property.
 Setting this has no effect.

+## Discussion
+- When to set SliderDrawer?
+Does it matter before or after `Application.setupRouter`?